mynita/mynita.github.io/index.md

 ---
-title: New Title
+title: My Github Firsts
-description: The titles and desc can be changed here.
+description: My first experimentation with GitHub!
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.